 top of page

-Depth limits with your Open Water and Advanced Certification
+Depth Limits with Your Open Water & Advanced Certification

 Exploring the underwater world is a thrilling adventure, but it comes with its set of rules and limitations.
 For divers certified under the Professional Association of Diving Instructors (PADI), understanding depth limits is essential for safe and enjoyable dives.
 In this blog we'll delve into the depth limits for both PADI Open Water and PADI Advanced certified divers.